 I would wait until it gets down to like $250 – $300 though if it ever gets there.

 There's nothing like good pots.
-I'm doing a slow kitchen upgrade, kitchen 1.5 if you will.
+We're doing a slow kitchen upgrade, kitchen 1.5 if you will.
 Kitchen 1.0 consisted of cheap Emerilware non-stick pots and pans built by All Clad.
 They've done well the past 5 – 6 years and it was a good starter set.
-All Clad's marketing is pretty good but I can't really say the same for their low-end pots and pans they're just ok, a bit overpriced and slightly overrated?
+All Clad's marketing is pretty good but I can't really say the same for their low-end pots and pans — their low end pots are just ok, a bit overpriced, and slightly overrated.

 So over to Matfer Bourgeat products.
 We got a 7 1/2 quart "sauce" pot (we use it as a stock pot) and I like it a lot.
-We got it from Pastry Central but I think there are probably cheaper places to buy these pots.
+We got it from Culinary Cookware but I think there are probably cheaper places to buy these pots.